coke6162/B2_SINE_enhancers/ChIPseq_BMDM/README.md

 All bash scripts were written to be run using SLURM on the HPC cluster at the University of Colorado Boulder.
 Some scripts are written to be run in parallel as job arrays.

 Accession numbers and corresponding sample names are provided in [sample_names.txt](https://github.com/coke6162/B2_SINE_enhancers/blob/main/ChIPseq_BMDM/sample_names.txt).
 These scripts assume that all samples are named as described in [sample_names.txt](https://github.com/coke6162/B2_SINE_enhancers/blob/main/ChIPseq_BMDM/sample_names.txt).
-Samples may be download from SRA using the provided SRR IDs using sra-tools (script not provided).
+Samples may be downloaded from SRA using the provided SRR IDs using sra-tools (script not provided).
 For simplicity all input and output files are written to the same directory.

 A typical ChIP-seq workflow to call peaks looks like this:
 1. [bbduk.sbatch](https://github.com/coke6162/B2_SINE_enhancers/blob/main/ChIPseq_BMDM/bbduk.sbatch)